rangle/augury-labs/packages/public/plugins/example-plugin/README.md

-# example-plugin
+# Example Plugin

-This is just a example plugin.
+This is just a example plugin that does not do anything.